 Store lemon curd cookies in the fridge in a single layer so as to not smash the lemon curd filling in the cookie.

-The lemon curd is done when it coats the back of a spoon and the drips off the spoon start to slow down (i.e. doesn’t just run off the spoon like water).
+The lemon curd is done when it coats the back of a spoon and the drips off the spoon start to slow down (i.e. it doesn’t just run off the spoon like water).

 If you're interested in more lemon desserts you may love these: